roxannecodes/Rock-Paper-Scissors/README.md

 ### Project:
  - We were initially asked to write the code for a single round of rock paper scissors on the console, and in a subsequent lesson were asked to write a program for a 5 round game and connect it with a GUI.

- - This was my FIRST real project, and although the curriculum instruction was limited, I thoroughly enjoyed the trial and errors that finally lead me to the solution :)
+ - This was my FIRST real project, and although the curriculum instruction was limited, I thoroughly enjoyed the trial and errors that finally lead me to this solution :)

-- Time-frame:
-~ 20 hrs (CSS:5, JS:15).
+- Time-frame: ~ 20 hrs (CSS:5, JS:15).

 *** UPDATE: added a feature to also display the user's and computer's selection after each round (above the scores) ***